visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/user-role.md

 ---

 BI Hub Web application ensures data security by providing different access permissions to the assigned users.
-These roles define administrative tasks each role is allowed on BI Hub platform.
+These permissions define administrative tasks each role is allowed on BI Hub platform.

-We use Microsoft 365 Admin and Windows AD to create user accounts for every user who needs access to BI Hub Reports.
+We use Microsoft 365 and Windows AD to create user accounts for every user who needs access to BI Hub Reports.

 BI Hub Super Admin is a pre-defined role, that gets created at the time of installation.